cyrillegin/dragonfly/README.md

 ##### Custom Entry

 This is a pseudo sensor.
-When created, no fields actually need to be filled out (although this is not recomended!).
-This sensor is just ment to graph things you would like to input yourself.
+When created, no fields actually need to be filled out (although this is not recommended!).
+This sensor is just meant to graph things you would like to input yourself.

 ### Action Plugins